SamuelGirsang/SamuelGirsang.github.io/README.md

-If you want to try to run this web, you can start from `intro.html`

-Then press button "CLICK ME TO CHOOSE YOUR EARLY HERO!"
+If you're new on Dota2.
+You can try to click 'BACK HOME' to getting know what's hero you should choose.